socratools/socranop/HACKING.md

   Our pre-commit hooks will do this for you automatically.

+- If your Python code adds or touches a very short line which is also in other places in the same source file (e.g. `try:`, `pass`, `next`, or `continue`), please try adding a useful comment to the line which makes the line unique enough that git's diff generator cannot confuse this instance of the line with a completely different instance from another part of the code.

 - Add yourself to the [`CONTRIBUTORS.md`](CONTRIBUTORS.html) file if you want, but if you do, please also run `tools/contrib_to_about` to synchronize the changes in there to the GUI about screen.